-The designer doesn't knows content cannot be get in a responsive way only displayed in a responsive way.
+The designer doesn't know content cannot be get in a responsive way only displayed in a responsive way.

 ... and creates comps which makes the developer to fetch all 8 posts on the back-end and hide some of them on the front-end — such a performance waste — put to be supported by those devices which have the poorest resources.

-The designer doesn't knows the CSS Grid specification
+The designer doesn't know the CSS Grid specification

-The designer doesn't knows exceptions are painful and bloat the source code
+The designer doesn't know exceptions are painful and bloat the source code

 ... and inserts an ad between the rows.
 The ad has different dimension and positioning which breaks the grid.
 An exception has to be added to support this design decision bloating the code during development time and later during maintenance.